NocesAdrian/Archlinux-Documentation/LinuxSystem.md

         SYNOPSIS:
             touch FILE
         DESCRIPTION:
-            Creates a new empty file or updates an existing file's timestamp.
+            Creates a new empty file or updates an existing files timestamp.
         EXAMPLES:
             touch new.txt